jpruetting/refinerycms-image-slideshows/readme.md

 ## About

-__The Image Slideshows engine allows you to create groups of images for use by a JavaScript image slider.__
+__Image Slideshows allows you to create groups of images for use by a JavaScript image slider.__

 Suggested image slider: [Nivo Slider](http://nivo.dev7studios.com)